adi2809/SimpleScanner/README.md

 <b>python/ python3 main.py --image [path of image file] --coords [path of coordinates file in form of a .txt]</b>

-- image file can be a .png, .jpg or other formats that can be read by the opencv-python library's imread().
+- image file can be a .png, .jpg or other formats that can be read by the opencv-python library's imread()
 - in the coords.txt file the following format is to be followed:
   - top_left_x,top_left_y
   - top_right_x,top_right_y